rushilma/thesis/3-hardness.typ

 ]

 Holistically, these results imply that polynomial algorithms require degree exponential in the energy level to achieve solutions of the desired discrepancy.
-Under the low degree heuristic, this corresponds to requring double exponential time -- this is clearly beaten by brute force search in exponential time.
+Under the low degree heuristic, this corresponds to requiring double exponential time -- this is clearly beaten by brute force search in exponential time.
-In this case, strong low degree hardness of the NPP serves as evidence of polynomial algorithms being unsuited to these types of brittle random optmization problems.
+In this case, strong low degree hardness of the NPP serves as evidence of polynomial algorithms being unsuited to these types of brittle random optimization problems.

 #remark[Extending to Randomized Algorithms][
   As discussed in @rmk_randomized_L2_stable and @rmk_randomized_multiple_solve, if $alg(g,omega)$ is a randomized $Sigma_N$-valued low degree polynomial algorithm satisfying the averaged bound $EE norm(alg(g,omega))^2 <= C N$, then for every $epsilon$, one can show @thrm_sldh_poly_linear and @thrm_sldh_poly_sublinear for $alg(-,omega)$ for any fixed random seed.
 Averaging these bounds then allows the proof to go through.
 We note that this extension to randomized algorithms also applies for low coordinate degree hardness.